Dr Lotte Hughes: Principal Investigator (formerly of The Open University)

 Harriet is an historian of Africa, with particular interests in intangible heritage, cultural policy and intellectual property law.
 Since 2010, she has been a consultant to UNESCO on the capacity-building programme for the implementation of the Intangible Heritage Convention of 2003.
 She has published in the fields of heritage, medical history and HIV/AIDS stigma.
 She has also worked with national government in South Africa on developing intangible heritage policy (2007-2009) and HIV/AIDS stigma policy (2005).
 From 1999 to 2002, she was head of research at Robben Island Museum in South Africa.

-Dr Nicola Stylianou: Research Assistant (The Open University)
+Dr Nicola Stylianou: Research Assistant (formerly of The Open University)

-Zoe is an historian and an ethnographer whose main research interests straddle the study of pastoralism, oral history and cultural heritage.
-Her PhD, was a study of historical memory in a Dinka community in South Sudan, focusing on how rural people have renegotiated relationships with the landscape through recent years of conflict and displacement.
-Zoe’s work for the project focussed on pastoralism and cultural rights in northern Kenya.
+Zoe is an historian and ethnographer whose main research interests straddle the study of pastoralism, oral history and cultural heritage.
+Her PhD was a study of historical memory in a Dinka community in South Sudan, focusing on how rural people have renegotiated relationships with the landscape through recent years of conflict and displacement.
+Zoe’s work for the project focused on pastoralism and cultural rights in northern Kenya.
+Zoe is currently (March 2018) a Leverhulme Early Career Scholar at the University of Oxford.

-Heather provided project support, advising on University and funding procedures, project management, planning for deadlines, budgets and considering future strategy.
-She has experience of working with a range of stakeholders inside and outside the University, across national and linguistic lines, and drawn from professional fields outside academia.
-Heather left the project to take up a new role as Co-ordinator for the School of Art History, Classical Studies, English & Creative Writing, and Music at The Open University
+Heather provided project support, advising on university and funding procedures, project management, planning for deadlines, budgets and future strategy.
+She has experience of working with a range of stakeholders in and outside the university, across national and linguistic lines, and drawn from professional fields outside academia.
+Heather left the project to take up a new position within the OU.
+She was replaced by Marie-Claire Leroux.

 Research Advisory Board

-Clara Arokiasamy – Founder of Kalai an international consultancy engaged in the planning and delivery of cultural heritage services.
+Clara Arokiasamy (chair) – Founder of Kalai, an international consultancy engaged in the planning and delivery of cultural heritage services.

 Prof. Mary Hickman – Professor Emerita of Irish Studies and Sociology at London Metropolitan University.

-Dr. Neil Carrier – Departmental Lecturer in African Anthropology, African Studies Centre, Oxford University.
+Dr. Neil Carrier – then Departmental Lecturer in African Anthropology, African Studies Centre, University of Oxford, now at the University of Bristol.

-Prof. John Wolffe – Associate Dean Research Scholarship & Enterprise, Faculty of Arts & Social Sciences at The Open University.
+Prof. John Wolffe – Associate Dean Research Scholarship & Enterprise, Faculty of Arts & Social Sciences (FASS) at the OU.

 Former Board Members

-Dr Jérémie Gilbert – Reader at the University of East London, his research focuses on the rights of minorities and indigenous peoples.
+Dr Jérémie Gilbert – Roehampton University.
+His research focuses on the rights of minorities and indigenous peoples.

-Dr. Celia Nyamweru – Professor Emerita St Lawrence University, and former Academic Dean at Kenyatta University in Kenya, where she worked for 25 years.
+Dr. Celia Nyamweru – Professor Emerita St Lawrence University, USA, and Pwani University, Kenya.
+Former Academic Dean at Kenyatta University, Nairobi, where she worked for 25 years.